It looks like you're using IE11...

 This browser offers limited functionality on our website.
 We recommend you use the latest version of Chrome, Safari, Edge and Firefox.

-A Matchmaker Service is available to support those seeking to identify a suitable property or tenant.
+A matchmaker service is still available to support people interested in identifying a suitable property (either city centre or citywide), or tenant.
 If you would like more information about this service, email [email protected].

-The scheme provides capital grants to incentivise and support property owners and potential occupiers in bringing vacant properties back into use in local neighbourhoods and the city centre.
+While the city centre pot is fully allocated, we have secured further funding for our citywide scheme and are now welcoming applications.
+The citywide scheme provides capital grants to incentivise and support property owners and potential occupiers in bringing vacant properties back into use in local neighbourhoods across the city.

 There were successful applications by:

-These applicants restored vacant properties and transformed the spaces into new premises for their businesses, bringing diversity and vibrancy to Belfast city centre.
+These applicants restored vacant properties and transformed the spaces into new premises for their businesses or organisations, bringing greater diversity and vibrancy to Belfast city centre.

 Watch this one minute, 15-second video on how ArtsEkta benefitted from Vacant to Vibrant funding.